 5 Practice Tips To Instantly Improve A Performance

-Over the past few weeks I’ve been travelling around, teaching and adjudicating, providing the opportunity to hear a large and varied smorgasbord of piano playing.
+Over the past few weeks I’ve been travelling around, teaching and adjudicating, providing the opportunity to hear a large and varied selection of piano playing.
 Whether pianists are young or old, beginners or very advanced players, and there has been an unusually large cohort of superb playing this year, several issues persist amongst pianists.
 With…

 10 Top Tips to help Resolve Tension